 I am filing this as a bug, because the newly implemented behavior

 breaks the basic agreement that art software does what it is told to

 do.
 It should either write user-specified files, or give an error if

 it can't.
 It would be fine to have an option to switch between

 "do-not-overwrite" and "ok-to-overwrite" modes, but making up new

 output file names is just wrong.

-#1 Updated by Thomas Junk almost 3 years ago
+#1 Updated by Thomas Junk about 3 years ago

 There is a noclobber option to mv, and the noclobber environment variable can be queried (mv clobbers by default, even with set noclobber).
 The unmoved new file wouls have an uninformative name, RootOutputNNNNNN.root, instead of one based on what the user wanted.